 All Sync Errors

 Photos that haven’t synced properly.
-These won’t show up in your Lightroom CC app (or Lightroom web etc.).
+These won’t show up in your Lightroom app (or Lightroom web etc.).
 You can fix that by clicking on the Collection heading to show the photos it contains in the Content window.
-Re-sync the photos by clicking on the Error syncing with Lightroom CC icon that appears in Grid View.
+Re-sync the photos by clicking on the Error syncing with Lightroom icon that appears in Grid View.

 Previous Export as Catalog (Temporary Collection)